NEWS

 Spooky Portraits of Children—Boo!

 I love Halloween and always have.
 When I volunteered to tackle a Halloween-themed blog post I originally wanted to explore death photography in the collection.
-While this cringe-worthy tradition has […]
+While this cringe-worthy tradition has not completely died out (pun totally intended), it was an accepted form of remembrance for many Americans in the 19th century.
+Photographers would pose children […]

 Behind the Lens: A Photographer’s Account of the Gibbes Museum Renovation

 Over a year ago I reached out to the Gibbes Museum of Art requesting to document their current renovation.
-My original motivation was a curiosity that led to an exploration […]
+My original motivation was a curiosity that led to an exploration of transition.
+Over the past few years my wife, Corrie McGovern, has captured events for the Gibbes use in their marketing, annual report, social media, […]

 READ MOREArtist Spotlight • Events